ArtBusiness.com logo

 * Avoid obscure references to music, art, literature, history, or anything else that requires detailed explanations, research, or gobs of previous knowledge.
 If you have to make such a reference, explain it fast so people can get a quick grip and move on.
 Better yet, instead of a reference, say the same basic thing in your own words.
 If you can't do it fast, save it for later.

 * Tell the story about what led up to your art ONLY if it's short (no more than two or three sentences), compelling, and really really relevant.
 People are generally not interested in progressions of antecedent events.
 Something leads up to everything; we all know that.
 Unless something in your past is integral to understanding your art in the present, leave it for later.
+Or put it in your bio.

 * Avoid instructing people on how to see, feel, behave, respond, or otherwise relate to your art.
 Nobody likes being told what to do.
 Instead of saying "You will experience angst when you see my art," say "This art expresses my angst" or "I express my angst through my art."

 Before you go public with your statement, get feedback.
 Show your art and statement to friends, friends of friends, and maybe even a stranger or two.
-Make sure they get what you're saying and come away understanding what you want them to understand.
+Make sure they get what you're saying and come away understanding what you would like them to understand.
 When they don't, or you have to explain yourself, do a rewrite and eliminate the confusion.
 If you need help, find someone who writes or edits and have them fix the problem.
 Many times, a little rearranging is all that's necessary to make your statement a clean clear concise read.

 No matter how superb or intriguing your statement is, know up front that most people will read it quickly and move on; only a few will want to know more, fewer yet will want to know everything, and fewer yet will ultimately progress to the point where they actually buy a piece of your art.
 That's simply the nature of art and personal taste.
-Having said that, never underestimate the power of an effective statement to intensify, enhance and deepen how people connect, experience and identify with your art.
+And it's also perfectly OK because the whole point is getting them to look at your art.

 Need help writing, editing, revising or expanding your artist statement?
 I write for artists all the time-- statements, essays, explanations, descriptions, whatever you need.
 Call 415.931.7875 or email alanbamberger@me.com.